React Native SDK

 1. Option: With CocoaPods (Highly recommended)

-Add the following to your Podfile and run pod update:
+Please add the following lines to your Podfile, and then run pod update:

 pod 'RNKeychain', :path => '../node_modules/react-native-keychain'